sa64r/sa64r/README.md

 ## 🌱 I’m currently learning

-- How to build AI agents
+- How to build AI agents for marketing

-## 👯 I’m looking to collaborate on

-- AI first projects, ideally building AI agents that can help solve real world problems

 ## 💬 Ask me about